henryyuhsiufeng/NotesOnOS/EXAM_2_NOTES/E2_NOTES_1.md

         - Allocation is fast (get the largest)
         - De-allocation requires a check to see if the freed partition could be merged with any adjacent free partitions (Similar to best-fit)
         - Pros:
+            - Works best if allocations are of medium sizes
         - Cons:
+            - External fragmentation
+            - Tends to break large free blocks such that large partitions cannot be allocated